Tommy Douglas: Views on homosexuality

-During the 1968 Federal Election, Douglas described homosexuality as a treatable illness by saying it was "a mental illness... [and] a psychiatric condition".
+During the 1968 Federal Election, Douglas described homosexuality as a treatable illness by saying it was "a mental illness... [and] a psychiatric condition", as the American Psychiatric Association.
 Rather than treating it as a criminal offence with imprisonment, Douglas believed it could be treated by psychiatrists and social workers.
-This view of homosexuality was mainstream at the time, but has since raised questions about how historical figures are remembered.
-Nevertheless, Douglas would vote in favor of Bill C-150 in 1969, which decriminalized homosexuality.
+This view of homosexuality was mainstream at the time.
+Nevertheless, Douglas would vote in favour of Bill C-150 in 1969, which decriminalized homosexuality.

 The War Measures Act, 1970

-The October 1970 Quebec FLQ Crisis put Douglas and David Lewis—now a Member of Parliament—on the "hotseat", with Lewis being the only NDP MP with any roots in Quebec.
+The October Crisis put Douglas and David Lewis—now a Member of Parliament—on the "hotseat", with Lewis being the only NDP MP with any roots in Quebec.
 He and Lewis were opposed to 16 October implementation of the War Measures Act.
 The act, enacted previously only for wartime purposes, imposed extreme limitations on civil liberties, and gave the police and military vastly expanded powers for arresting and detaining suspects, usually with little to no evidence required.
 Although it was only meant to be used in Quebec, since it was federal legislation, it was in force throughout Canada.
 Some police services, from outside of Quebec, took advantage of it for their own purposes, which mostly had nothing even remotely related to the Quebec situation, as Lewis and Douglas suspected.
 During a second vote on 19 October, sixteen of the twenty members of the NDP parliamentary caucus voted against the implementation of the War Measures Act in the House of Commons and four voted with the Liberal government.

 They took much grief for being the only parliamentarians to vote against it, dropping to an approval rating of seven per cent in public opinion polls.
 Lewis, speaking for the party at a press scrum that day: "The information we do have, showed a situation of criminal acts and criminal conspiracy in Quebec.
 But, there is no information that there was unintended, or apprehended, or planned insurrection, which alone, would justify invoking the War Measures Act."
 Douglas voiced similar criticism: "The government, I submit, is using a sledgehammer to crack a peanut."

-About five years later, many of the MPs who voted to implement it regretted doing so, and belatedly honoured Douglas and Lewis for their stand against it.
-Progressive Conservative leader Robert Stanfield went so far as to say that, "Quite frankly, I've admired Tommy Douglas and David Lewis, and those fellows in the NDP for having the courage to vote against that, although they took a lot of abuse at the time ...
+About five years later, some of the MPs who voted to implement it regretted doing so, and belatedly honoured Douglas and Lewis for their stand against it.
+Progressive Conservative leader Robert Stanfield went so far as to say "Quite frankly, I've admired Tommy Douglas and David Lewis, and those fellows in the NDP for having the courage to vote against that, although they took a lot of abuse at the time ...
 I don't brood about it.
 I'm not proud of it."